Allied Forces Baltic Approaches: Flag Officer Denmark

 The Flag Officer Denmark (FOD) commanded the entire Danish home fleet.
 As the fleet's main tasks were to prevent Warsaw Pact naval forces from passing through the Danish straits and to prevent amphibious landings on the Danish coast.
 To fulfill its mission the Danish navy fielded a large number of minelayers and fast attack crafts.
 The first would have been used to mine all sealanes and potential landings beaches, while the latter would have harassed the enemy fleet with continuous hit and run attacks.
-Additionally the Danish navy fielded RGM-84 Harpoon anti-ship missiles mounted on Scania trucks as mobile coastal artillery.
+Additionally the Danish navy fielded two batteries each with two launchers RGM-84 Harpoon anti-ship missiles mounted on Scania trucks as mobile coastal artillery from 1990 to 2003.